SAP-samples/btp-end-to-end-scenario-use-cases/topic2/part3/adjust.md

 #### Check yourself

 > It can happen that you still have some **{YOUR_ID}** text in the code.
-Try to find them by searching the corresponding text in your project:
+Try to find them by searching the corresponding text in your project (don't forget to replace any finding):

 ![Alt text](./img/0035-check-your-id-in-code.png)